-4.0 Confidentiality.
+5. Confidentiality

-- 4.1 All concerns will be treated in confidence and every effort will be made not to reveal your identity if you so wish.
+- 5.1 All concerns will be treated in confidence and every effort will be made not to reveal your identity if you so wish.
 However, it must be appreciated that the investigation process may reveal the source of the information and a statement by the whistle-blower may be required as part of the evidence.
 This may mean that witness statements or correspondence is also disclosed.
-In these situations, the Council will contact you and any additional witnesses to advise of this and to offer any guidance where necessary. - 4.2 The Council may need to reveal your identity and disclose information where there are legal proceedings following on from the whistleblowing disclosure and as above will inform you prior to this information being released. - 4.3 If the Council feels for example that allegations relate to serious criminal offences which the Police should investigate, we may also be required to disclose your identity to third parties.
+In these situations the Council will contact you and any additional witnesses to advise of this and to offer any guidance where necessary. - 5.2 The Council may need to reveal your identity and disclose information where there are legal proceedings following on from the whistleblowing disclosure and as above

+- will inform you prior to this information being released. - 5.3 If the Council feels for example that allegations relate to serious criminal offences which the Police should investigate we may also be required to disclose your identity to third parties.

-5.0 Anonymous Allegations.
+6. Anonymous Allegations

-- 5.1 This code encourages you to put your name to your allegation whenever possible. - 5.2 Concerns expressed anonymously are much less powerful but will be considered at the discretion of the Council.
-You should remember that wherever possible, confidentiality will be preserved. - 5.3 In exercising this discretion the factors to be taken into account would include: the seriousness of the issues raised - the credibility of the allegation; and - the likelihood of confirming the allegation from attributable sources. - 5.4 Anonymous whistle-blowers should also bear in mind that, if they do not make their name known, the Deputy Monitoring Officer or delegated officer will not know whose identity to keep confidential.
+- 6.1 This code encourages you to put your name to your allegation whenever possible. - 6.2 Concerns expressed anonymously are much less powerful but will be considered at the discretion of the Council.
+You should remember that wherever possible, confidentiality will be preserved. - 6.3 In exercising this discretion the factors to be taken into account would include: - the seriousness of the issues raised - the credibility of the allegation; and - the likelihood of confirming the allegation from attributable sources. - 6.4 Anonymous whistle-blowers should also bear in mind that, if they do not make their name known, the Monitoring Officer or delegated officer will not know whose identity to keep confidential.
 It will also not be possible to provide direct feedback to them on the progress and outcome of any investigations.

-6.0 False or Unproven Allegations.
+7. False or Unproven Allegations

-- 6.1 Where it is established, after investigation, that the allegations are unproven, the whistle-blower will be notified.
-The Council will deem the matter "closed" and will not expect the issue to be raised again unless new evidence becomes available. - 6.2 If you make an allegation which you believe to be in the public interest, but it is not confirmed by the subsequent investigation, no action will be taken against you.
-If, however, you make an allegation maliciously or for personal gain, disciplinary action may be taken against you.
-(The Council will manage such situations using its agreed Disciplinary Procedure).
+- 7.1 Where it is established, after investigation, that the allegations are unproven, the whistle-blower will be notified.
+The Council will deem the matter "closed" and will not expect the issue to be raised again unless new evidence becomes available. - 7.2 If you make an allegation which you believe to be in the public interest, but it is not confirmed by the subsequent investigation, no action will be taken against you.
+If however, you make an allegation maliciously or for personal gain, disciplinary action may be taken against you.
+The Council will manage such situations using its agreed Disciplinary Procedure which is accessible on the intranet.

-7.0 How to raise a concern.
+8. How to raise a concern